-Update: I recently returned to Phoenix and went to many of the same places because I absolutely loved them.
+Update: I recently returned to Phoenix (there are so many hidden gems) and went to many of the same places because I absolutely loved them.
 However, thanks to my cool Phoenix friends, I also was able to try new and delicious cocktail bars and vegetarian-friendly restaurants.
 Check out my new additions to my Phoenix blog post featuring vegetarian eats, lively libations, and plenty of caffeine.

 Before coming to Arizona, I was expecting to have a harder time finding vegetarian/vegan food than I do in Chicago and obviously cities in SoCal.
 But I was astonished by how vegetarian/vegan friendly Phoenix was and even Flagstaff/Sedona had some great options too!
 While Arizona is still mainly a red state politically, somehow there’s a lot of vegetarian food – which I am really confused by.